PGSSoft/AutoMate/Documentation/AutoMate environments.md

 ]
 ```

-The `shouldCleanBefore` will remove all existing contacts on the phone or simulator before adding a new one.
+The `shouldCleanBefore` will remove all existing contacts on a phone or simulator before adding a new one.

 For handling in the application and for full list of possible values please refer
 to the [`AutoMate - AppBuddy`](https://github.com/PGSSoft/AutoMate-AppBuddy) documentation.